 Tip #2.
 Consider more selective colleges if you have strong grades

-Average SAT and ACT scores for college admissions will be lower for the class of 2021.
+Average SAT and ACT scores for college admissions will be lower for the class of 2021 and forward.

 Because there will be fewer opportunities to take standardized tests, fewer students will be able to submit multiple test scores to be superscored.